rerun-modules/rundeck-admin/README.md

-The *rundeck-archive* commands help you manage rundeck deployments.
+The *rundeck-admin* commands help you manage rundeck deployments.

 Use the `apitoken-*` commands to create and list API tokens.